YourFavouriteOreo/VTT-Chat-Reactions/README.md

 # Why?
 ![Animated Parrot](.github/anim_parrot.gif)
 An image is worth a thousand words, therefore a animated parrot gif must be worth a million .
-This module is there so your players can react to chat messages / rolls or just anything with more than just words.
+This module is there so your players can add emojis to their text or react to chat messages / rolls or just anything with more than just words.

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/yourfavouriteoreo)